Rolodophone/nea/report/report.md

 ## Prototyping (~2 pages)

-TODO prototypes on controls and whether I should queue a move if it is inputted while another move is taking place (see final paragraph of Shadow Fight 2 research)
+TODO prototypes on controls and whether I should queue a move if it is inputted while another move is taking place (see final paragraph of Shadow Fight 2 research).
+I'll do 2 prototypes: 1 on graphics and 1 on controls

+### Graphics

+### Controls

 ## Modelling (~2 pages)